skunga2kl/prettier-json/README.md

 # prettier.json

 ### this project is basically stable now. no big features coming anymore, just bugfixes and maybe YAML support if i feel like it.
-### also, i’m starting a new cargo-helper-ish Rust project soon, so keep an eye out.
+### also, i’m making other pretty nice projects at the moment, so yea.

 A tiny CLI tool for formatting JSON files to make them easier to read.
 Made because I was bored.